Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: INTRODUCTION

-We argue that directly concatenating features complicates the task of localizing pixels for damage assessment; the network should concentrate on the changes between pre- and post-disaster images.
-Therefore, our classifier works on the \emph{difference} between features.
+The proposed method, building damage assessment using a hierarchical transformer architecture (DAHiTrA), argues that directly concatenating features complicates the task of localizing pixels for damage assessment; the network should concentrate on the changes between pre- and post-disaster images.
+Therefore, the proposed classifier works on the \emph{difference} between features.
 Since pre- and post-disaster images are usually obtained at different times and under different lighting or weather conditions, to find meaningful and unbiased difference, both images should be mapped to a \emph{common domain}.
-Therefore, we used \emph{transformer blocks} that map the features of post- and pre-disaster images into a common domain to better assess the difference.
+Therefore, the proposed method used \emph{difference blocks} that map the features of post- and pre-disaster images onto a common domain to better assess the difference.
 In addition, as damage is typically at different scales, features should be obtained at multi-resolutions.
-As a result, in our network, we take advantage of UNet-based structures to learn features at different scales and we build a \emph{hierarchy} of those features obtained at different scales to localize and classify the changes between two images.
-In Section \ref{sec5}, we performed ablation studies to validate our design choices, and we also compared our method with the state-of-the-art techniques and demonstrated that our method outperforms the alternatives.
+Therefore, the proposed network takes advantage of UNet-based structures to learn features at different scales and build a \emph{hierarchy} of those features obtained at different scales to localize and classify the changes between two images.
+In Section \ref{sec5}, ablation studies are performed to validate the proposed design choices, to compare the proposed method with the state-of-the-art techniques, and to demonstrate that it outperforms the alternatives.